 Amy: I initially started looking into online stores for the freedom to create what I wanted, when I wanted, and just have people buy and enjoy.
-Isn’t that the dream of all artists?
-After much research, Zazzle lured me in with their wide variety of products, easy-to-use tools, ability for a fully customized storefront, and most important – good product quality.
+Isn’t that the dream of all artists? :D After much research, Zazzle lured me in with their wide variety of products, easy-to-use tools, ability for a fully customized storefront, and most important – good product quality.
 Haven’t looked back!

 Zazzle: What tips can you give someone who is just starting out on Zazzle?